okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 Telephony `system.sms.send.*` and `system.voice.send.*` events are now issued as a `DENY` System Log message when SMS or Voice messages are blocked due to telephony operational rate limit violations.
 The `system.operation.rate_limit.violation` event is still fired, but will be deprecated in the 2022.08.0 release.
 See [System Log API](/docs/reference/api/system-log/). <!-- OKTA-498664 -->

+#### Telephony Inline Hook is GA in Preview

+While Okta provides out-of-the-box telephony functionality, many customers need the ability to integrate their existing telecommunications provider with Okta to deliver SMS and Voice messages.
+The Telephony Inline Hook allows customers to generate One-Time Passcodes within Okta, and then use their existing telecommunications provider to deliver the messages for MFA enrollment/verification, password reset, and account unlock.
+This allows customers to use their existing telephony solution within Okta, due to the time they've already invested in their existing telephony solution, the need to use a specific regional provider, or simply the desire to maintain flexibility.
+See [Telephony Inline Hook with Twilio](/docs/guides/telephony-inline-hook/nodejs/main/). <!-- OKTA-491573 -->

 #### User-scoped MyAccount API is GA in Preview

 The MyAccount API now provides user-scoped endpoints that don’t require admin tokens.
 The new endpoint is `/idp/myaccount`.
 End users only need a bearer token to update their email and phone authenticators.
 In addition, app developers can call the MyAccount API for active users outside of the authentication context.
 For example, after a user enrolls in the mandatory email factor and completes authentication, app developers can call the API to enroll the active user with the optional phone authenticator.
 See [MyAccount API](/docs/reference/api/myaccount/). <!-- OKTA-496877 -->

 #### Bugs fixed in 2022.06.0

-* Primary and secondary email addresses weren't verified when the email addresses were added or modified through the `/users/me` API [endpoint](/docs/reference/api/users/#update-current-user-s-profile).
+* Primary and secondary email addresses weren't verified when the email addresses were added or modified through the `/users/me` [API endpoint](/docs/reference/api/users/#update-current-user-s-profile).
 This issue was fixed in 2022.05.0.
 (OKTA-444089)

-* No System Log event was triggered when a request to Forgot Password API endpoint `/users/{userId}/credentials/forgot_password` was made for a user with LOCKED_OUT status.
+* No System Log event was triggered when a request to [Forgot Password API endpoint](/docs/reference/api/users/#forgot-password) `/users/{userId}/credentials/forgot_password` was made for a user with LOCKED_OUT status.
 (OKTA-4852442)

-* No error messages were returned when an API request was made to create or update a resource set with invalid ORNs.
+* No error messages were returned when an API request was made to [create](/docs/reference/api/roles/#create-resource-set) or [update](/docs/reference/api/roles/#update-resource-set) a resource set with invalid ORNs.
 This occurred if the request was made to an org with the **Okta Resource Name (ORN) in API for Administrator Roles** feature enabled.
 (OKTA-499775)

 ## May